-At December 2010, FundAccess' loan portfolio comprised 661 loans valued at fifteen million, nine hundred and fifty seven thousand, nine hundred and seventy two dollars (\$15,957,972) in various sectors as seen in Table 11 and Figure 11.
-The Service sector and the Retail and Distribution sector continue to attract the largest amount of financing, accounting for 81% of the total loan portfolio.
+At December 2011, FundAccess' loan portfolio comprised 740 loans valued at eighteen million, five hundred and forty nine thousand, one hundred and thirty dollars (\$18,549,130) in various sectors as seen in Table 11 and Figure 11.
+The portfolio is dominated by the service sector which accounts for 51% of the loans advanced, but of note is that in 2011, the value of agricultural loans increased by 60%.